-Members of the LGPS/TPS1 may, from the age of 55, approach their line manager regarding an application for flexible/phased retirement.
-It will be important for the employee to carefully consider the proposed working pattern, any financial implications, including their pension and any effects such a request will have on the Authority and consider how the request can be accommodated.
+If you are a member of the LGPS/TPS3 you may, from the age of 55, approach your line manager regarding an application for flexible/phased retirement.
+It will be important for you to consider your proposed working pattern, how the change will impact on you financially, including your pension benefits and the impact your request may have on the service.
+It will help your manager if you include in your application your solution to any potential negative impact on service delivery as a result of accommodating a reduction in working hours/grade.